$s$-Numbers of Embeddings of Weighted Wiener Algebras

 where $d\in \N$, $s >1$ and

-Those embeddings are of particular importance with respect to the numerical solution of the Poisson equation, we refer to \cite{BG04}.
-Having a look onto the asymptotic constants in \eqref{eq-intro-01} and \eqref{eq-intro-02} then it becomes clear that there is no simple lifting argument behind.
-Indeed, this can not be expected because $H_{\mix}^{1}(\T^d)$ belongs to a different scale of spaces than $H^1(\T^d)$.
-The latter space is not a tensor product space.
+These asymptotic formulas are of particular importance with respect to high-dimensional numerical solutions of the Poisson equation, we refer to \cite{BuGr04}.
+Observe, that there is no logarithmic factor in the asymptotic behavior of these $s$-numbers.
+Examining the asymptotic constants in \eqref{eq-intro-01}, \eqref{eq-intro-01.5} and \eqref{eq-intro-02}, \eqref{eq-intro-02.5} it becomes clear that there is no simple lifting argument behind.
+Indeed, this cannot be expected because $H_{\mix}^{1}(\T^d)$ belongs to a different scale of spaces than $H^1(\T^d)$.
+The latter space is not a tensor product space but $H_{\mix}^{1}(\T^d)$ is.
 So in the embedding $\mathcal{A}_{\mix}^{s,r}(\T^d)\hookrightarrow H^1(\T^d)$ we have a break in the scale.

+Our method consists in a reduction of our original problem to the investigation of $s$-numbers of diagonal operators between sequence spaces.
+First we show that the $s$-number under consideration is equal to the corresponding $s$-number of a certain diagonal operator between sequence spaces.
+The next important step is the rearrangement of the weight (of the diagonal operator) into a non-increasing sequence and the study of its asymptotic behavior.
+Usually this involves some volume estimates and this is the main difficulty here.
+Finally, these results are carried over to the function spaces and the desired limits are obtained.
+Note that this method has been employed in several earlier papers, see e.g., K\"uhn, Mayer, Ullrich \cite{KMU16} K\"uhn, Sickel, Ullrich \cite{KSU14,KSU15,KSU20} and Cobos, K\"uhn, Sickel \cite{CKS16,CKS19}.

 It would be also of interest to study the isotropic situation.
 In this case the related spaces $\mathcal{A}^{s,r}(\T^d)$ are counterparts of the classical periodic Sobolev spaces $H^{s,r} (\T^d)$ on the $d$-dimensional torus.
-The behaviour of the $s$-numbers $(s_n)_n$ in dependence on $n$ for the embedding $H^{s,r} (\T^d) \hookrightarrow L_2 (\T^d)$ has been investigated at various places, but for investigations in dependence of $n$ and $d$ we refer to \cite{KSU14}.
+The behavior of the $s$-numbers $(s_n)_{n\in \N}$ in dependence on $n$ for the embedding $H^{s,r} (\T^d) \hookrightarrow L_2 (\T^d)$ has been investigated at various places, but for investigations in dependence of $n$ and $d$ we refer to \cite{KSU14}.